earthly/website/blog/_posts/2021-09-30-awk-examples.md

 **❗ Disk Space Warning**

 The above file is over six gigs unzipped.
 If you grab all three, you will be up to fifteen gigs of disk space.
-If you don't have much space, you can play along by just grabbing the first ten thousand rows of the first file.
+If you don't have much space, you can play along by grabbing the first ten thousand rows of the first file:

 ``` bash
 $ curl https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Books_v1_00.tsv.gz \